alexander-austin/Paper/README.md

 ### Open TCP Ports & Enable SPI

 These enable http connectivity and SPI communication via GPIO.
+The last line is for the optional MPU 6050 gyro/accelerometer.
 Enable a firewall or your Raspberry Pi will be reachable via the internet.
 There are far more secure ways of enabling connectivity, please use with caution.

 ```
 sudo apt-get install authbind